-- 1. Students will be removed to a designated area. - 2.
+- 1. Students will be moved to a designated area. - 2.
 The teacher will discuss consequences with the student at an appropriate time. - 3.
-A detention may be given depending on frequency and/or severity of misbehavior.
+Detention may be given depending on frequency and/or severity of misbehavior.
 See DETENTION POLICY.

 Detention Policy